Better education through research

 June 1, 2015

 If older Canadians could take what they know now about the financial realities of retirement and apply that knowledge earlier in life, what would they do?
 A new study commissioned by the Ontario Securities Commission (OSC) provides some of those insights and more.
-Financial Life Stages of Older Canadians, a national study conducted for the OSC’s Office of Investor Policy, Education and Outreach identifies the top financial concerns of older Canadians, particularly as they relate to retirement planning and living.
+Financial Life Stages of Older Canadians, a national study conducted for the OSC’s Investor Office identifies the top financial concerns of older Canadians, particularly as they relate to retirement planning and living.
 The study, released as part of the OSC’s Seniors' Month activities, identifies the main financial risks of Canadians aged 50 and up at each life stage and how they are being managed.

 Report: Investor Risk, Behaviour & Beliefs